MingShiuanSung/ESL_Final/README.md

     $ make sim
 <br>

-2. If we want to build "dac-two-core". <br>
+2. If we want to run "dac-two-core". <br>

 <br>